-1980s, addiction, American Gothic, Anthony Aranda, Asperger's Syndrome, Bay Area theatre, Beth Hall, Black Widow, blue bloods, Bourgeois, Bourgeoisie, Caitlin Evenson, Casey Robbins, Cat Knight, classism, comedy, elitism, Elliot Lieberman, female playwright, Femme Fatale, gothic horror, honey pot, incest, independent theatre, indie theatre, Jackie O Jacqueline Bouvier Kennedy-Onassis, Jay Yamada, JFK John Fitzgerald Kennedy, Juliana Lustenader, Kathleen Qiu, Kennedy Assassination, Marilyn Monroe, Mark Waters, medication, mental illness, Nicola McCarthy, psychiatric help, Reagan Era, rich bitch, Richard Gutierrez, Ryan Lee Short, San Francisco, San Francisco theatre, sangres azules, satire, self-harm, Seth Beockman, Shelley Lynn Johnson, Sophia Craven, Stuart Bousel, The Custom Made Theatre Company, The House of Yes, The One Percent, theatre, Theatre review, toxic relationship, under-medicated, Union Square, upper-class, Wendy MacLeod, White privilege, women playwrights, Zoe Rosenfeld
+1980s, addiction, American Gothic, Anthony Aranda, Asperger's Syndrome, Bay Area theatre, Beth Hall, Black Widow, blue bloods, Bourgeois, Bourgeoisie, Caitlin Evenson, Casey Robbins, Cat Knight, classism, comedy, elitism, Elliot Lieberman, female playwright, Femme Fatale, gothic horror, honey pot, incest, independent theatre, indie theatre, Jackie O Jacqueline Bouvier Kennedy-Onassis, Jay Yamada, JFK John Fitzgerald Kennedy, Juliana Lustenader, Kathleen Qiu, Kennedy Assassination, Marilyn Monroe, Mark Waters, medication, mental illness, Nicola McCarthy, primarily female cast, psychiatric help, Reagan Era, rich bitch, Richard Gutierrez, Ryan Lee Short, San Francisco, San Francisco theatre, sangres azules, satire, self-harm, Seth Beockman, Shelley Lynn Johnson, Sophia Craven, Stuart Bousel, The Custom Made Theatre Company, The House of Yes, The One Percent, theater review, theatre, Theatre review, toxic relationship, under-medicated, Union Square, upper-class, Wendy MacLeod, White privilege, women playwrights, women writers, Zoe Rosenfeld

 “(White Lines) Visions, dreams of passion